nobbennob/nobi-pytezos/docs/source/quick_start.rst

 Requirements
 ------------

+Make sure you have Python 3.8+ installed and set as default in the system.

-First of all you'll probably need to install cryptographic libraries in your system.
+You also need to install cryptographic packages before installing the library/building the project:

 *Linux*